Capitol Steps

 The Capitol Steps was an American political-satire group that performed from 1981 to 2020.
-Most of the Capitol Steps' material parodied well-known contemporary songs.
-The songs were interspersed with other routines, including a spoonerism routine ("Lirty Dies") near the end of each performance with innuendoes about recent scandals.
+Most of the Capitol Steps' material parodied well-known contemporary songs and famous poems.
+As the Washington Post described their show in its first article about them 1984, "Along with a few cheap props and some quickie theater, the Steps poke fun at current political events by changing the lyrics to well-known songs.
+'E-I-E-I-O,' for example, becomes 'E-R-E-R-A...Edgar Allan Poe's 'The Raven' is now 'The Reagan,' quothing 'cut some more."
+Beginning in the late 1980s, they also added a spoonerism routine called "Lirty Dies" near the end of each performance with innuendoes about recent scandals.
 They released over 40 albums, primarily song parodies.
-Originally consisting of congressional staffers who performed around Washington, D.C., the troupe was later primarily made up of professional actors and singers.
+Originally consisting of congressional staffers, the troupe was later primarily made up of professional actors and singers.
 The Capitol Steps have performed on PBS, public radio and in small- and medium-size venues around the United States.
 On January 13, 2021, the Capitol Steps announced via Twitter that they were shutting down after 39 years of performing.